Identification, Images, & Information

 The Nature Publishing Company, 1920

 Old is not always bad.
-While it is seriously outdated (1920), the best, most thorough and comprehensive single treatment of eastern US Orthoptera (and related insects) published is 'Orthoptera of North-eastern America' by W. S. Blatchley.
+While it is seriously outdated (1920), most thorough and comprehensive single treatment of eastern US Orthoptera (and related insects) published is 'Orthoptera of North-eastern America' by W. S. Blatchley.
+Some subsets of the insects included in this book have been more recently treated in more depth, but not all together in one place.

-The title is a bit misleading, because it includes pretty much everything east of the Mississippi.
+The title is a bit misleading, because included are nearly all species then known to be found east of the Mississippi.
 Also, the definition of Orthoptera has changed over the years, and this book includes things such as Earwigs (Dermaptera), Roaches & Mantids (Dictyoptera), and Walkingsticks (Phasmatodea).
 It is well worth a search through libraries and used book shops if you are really interested in these insects.
 It does not have much in the way of illustrations (mostly drawings to aid in identification where necessary), but it is very interesting to read, with lots of discussion and detail.
 Each species is discussed at length and includes descriptions of the insect, habitat, life history when known, history, etc.

 Available for online viewing here: